roskakori/talks/europython_2014/errorhandling/README.md

-Solution oriented error handling is a set of guidelines and best practices using Python's built in error handling mechanisms to keep the productive code clean, derive helpful error messages directly from the code and release ressources properly.
+Solution oriented error handling is a set of guidelines and best practices using Python's built in error handling mechanisms to keep the productive code clean, derive helpful error messages directly from the code and release resources properly.
 It simplifies focusing on the productive parts of the code and supporting your applications in case things go wrong.

 These are the slides and code examples for a talk given at the EuroPython 2014